RahulG-12/AI_MODEL_INTELLIGENCE/README.md

 A transformer-based architecture is used for advanced NLP tasks.

+This allows the system to handle **complex language understanding tasks**.

 ---

 # Model Evaluation

-Each model is evaluated using:
+Each model is evaluated using multiple metrics.

+Metrics used:

-- Accuracy
+• Accuracy
-- Precision
+• Precision
-- Recall
+• Recall
-- F1 Score
+• F1 Score

-The evaluation module automatically selects the **best performing model**.
+The evaluation system automatically identifies the **best performing model**.

 ---

 # Explainable AI

-The system uses **SHAP (SHapley Additive Explanations)** to interpret model predictions.
+The system uses **SHAP (SHapley Additive Explanations)** to understand model predictions.

-It helps analyze:
+SHAP helps analyze:

-- Feature importance
+• Feature importance
-- Model behavior
+• Model behavior
-- Prediction reasoning
+• Prediction reasoning

+This improves model transparency and trust.

 ---